14. Student Complaints

 (iii) Each student in the group will be contacted by the University to provide their name and contact details as confirmation that they wish the issue to be investigated as part of a group complaint.

 2. The procedure provides a mechanism for addressing complaints promptly, fairly and effectively.
-Further advice about this Procedure may be obtained from the Assistant Registrar, Academic Quality & Records Office (firstname.lastname@example.org) or from a Student Adviser in the Students’ Union (email@example.com).
+Further advice about this Procedure may be obtained from the Faculty Registrar, Academic Registry (firstname.lastname@example.org) or from a Student Adviser in the Students’ Union (email@example.com).

 3. Complaints may be made by individual students or by a representative on behalf of a group of students.
 A student may appoint a representative to submit the complaint on their behalf.
 The student would normally be expected to provide written consent, by letter or via their University e-mail account, to authorise someone to act on his/her behalf (there would have to be a good, valid reason for this not to be possible).